balena-labs-research/go-cli/README.md

 ## Basic Usage:

-Download the file based on your system type from the releases page. `go-cli -help` will show available options.
+Download the file based on your system type from the releases page. `balena-go -help` will show available options.

 There are docker containers published in the `Packages` section of the GitHub repo.